Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 # RAiSD-AI-performance-evaluation
 ## About
 This repository is to reproduce the comparison of RAiSD-AI against other selective sweep identification tools in the paper "".
-To facilitate the execution of the experiment, we made minor modifications to the code of these tools to enable customizable input and output paths.
-Specifically, we modified the code of diploS/HIC to make it as a binary classifier for distinguishing selective sweep from neutral region.
+To facilitate the execution of the experiment, we provided extra scripts made minor modifications to the code of these tools to enable customizable input and output paths:
+### diploS/HIC
+1) modified the source code to make diploS/HIC as a binary classifier.
+2) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

+### SURFDAWave
+1) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

+### T-REx
+1) used a C program to extract the same region that RAiSD-AI tools analyze from the raw ms file for aligning the comparison.

+### Net2

 ## Setup
 ### RAiSD-AI download and compile